 - Hotels are most frequently booked outside of the approved channel.
 46% of business travelers have booked hotels on consumer sites because they found a better price (Lodging).

-Ready to give your business travelers a simple booking app with plenty of powerful features for administrators and finance?
-Download our guide for choosing a business travel tool that gives travelers the freedom to book for themselves in a place you can monitor, track and control
+Are you ready to give your business travelers a simple booking app with plenty of powerful features for administrators and finance?
+Download our guide for choosing a business travel company that gives travelers the freedom to book for themselves in a place you can monitor, track and control